 There are a few more things you should look for in your future sales staff that will make them an irreplaceable part of your sales machine.

-Here’s the problem with all these questions and skills you’re looking for: salespeople are usually well-prepared for them.
+Here’s the problem with all these sales questions and skills you’re looking for: salespeople are usually well-prepared for them.

 It’s in a salesperson’s nature to be prepared for various scenarios, so it’s trickier to get honest responses from sales candidates than for almost any other role.